-We prove that non-Euclidean gradient descent also operates at the edge of stability, and that the geometry of the Bregman divergence determines the sharpness at convergence, providing the first unified explanation of EoS across geometries.
+We show that non-Euclidean gradient descent also operates at the edge of stability, and that the optimizer's geometry (i.e., the choice of norm) determines the sharpness at convergence [20], providing a unified explanation of edge-of-stability behavior across geometries.

 43rd International Conference on Machine Learning (Spotlight, ICML 2026)